symmatree/tales/README.md

 Via the Synology UI: The host and VM are supposed to send / catch ACPI events and shut down somewhat gracefully if you click Shutdown in the
 Synology UI.
 Better once we install the guest agent as a daemonset.
 This is the only way to shut down if you have lost credentials at the talos level.

-Via Talos: for example `talosctl reboot -n 10.0.1.100 -e 10.0.1.100` for the worker.
+Via Talos: for example `talosctl reboot -n 10.0.1.100` for the worker.
 Should guarantee an orderly shutdown one hopes.
+However this does not ACTUALLY reboot the machine, it only `kexec`s the kernel again, so it does not apply changed kernel parameters.

 ### Catching a reboot